sdg12321/Website-For-K4-System-And-CS2-SimpleAdmin/README.md

 }
 ```

-**Don't forget to add the colors in inc/style.css under "your code", where 'bronze' and 'silver' are the texts in the 'return'.**
+**Don't forget to add the colors in inc/style.css under "your code", where 'grey' and 'silver' are the texts in the 'return'.**
 ```
  .row.grey {
      background-color: #808080;